 Nothing contained in, or done under, this Division affects any remedy to which a person would otherwise be entitled in civil proceedings except that a person shall not be liable to be proceeded against in respect of any diversion, taking, or use of water that is permitted by a direction under section 22 or authorised by a licence under section 5C or by a local by-law.

-[Section 24 inserted by No. 119 of 1984 s.
-3; amended by No. 49 of 2000 s.
+[Section 24 inserted: No. 119 of 1984 s.
+3; amended: No. 49 of 2000 s.
 32.]

 25. Obstruction etc. of watercourse etc. on Crown land, offence and Minister’s powers as to